|Motto: Excelsior (Ever Upward)|

 New Amsterdam (officially named the City of New Amsterdam) is the most populous city in the NAL, the most densely populated major city in North America, and is at the center of international finance, politics, entertainment, and culture.
 New Amsterdam is one of the world's global cities, home to an almost unrivaled collection of world-class museums, galleries, performance venues, media outlets, international corporations, and stock exchanges.

-Located in the province of Castreleon New, New Amsterdam has a population of 5,103,078 people contained within 309 square miles (800 km²), and is the heart of the New Amsterdam Metropolitan Area, which is one of the largest urban conglomerations in the world with a population of over 18 million.
+Located in the province of Castreleon New, New Amsterdam has a population of 7 1/2 million people contained within approximately 260 square miles, and is the heart of the New Amsterdam Metropolitan Area, which is one of the largest urban conglomerations in the world with a population of over 21 million.
 New Amsterdam City proper comprises five boroughs: Manhattan, Breukelen, Staaten Landt, Ill Broncks, and Llo Rhiant — each of which would be a major city in its own right (while technically a borough of New Amsterdam, Breuckelen behaves very much like a very large suburb of the metropolis).

 The city includes large populations of immigrants from over 180 countries who help make it one of the most cosmopolitan places on earth.
 Many people from all over the North American League are also attracted to New Amsterdam for its culture, energy, and cosmopolitanism, and by their own hope of making it big in the "Big Orange."
 The city serves as an enormous engine for the global economy, and is home to more Fortune 500 companies than any other place in the NAL.
 The city is estimated to have a Gross Metropolitan Product of nearly £15 billion.
 If it were a nation, the city would have the 22th highest gross domestic product in the world.

 Places of Interest

 Given the city's size, it is no surprise that there is plenty to do and see in the "Big Orange."